RdevJ/headquater/README.md

 - crud for questions - done
 - crud for answers - done

-- Endpoint for receiving answers
+- Endpoint for receiving answers - done
-- Based on answers and statistics, next repetition time should be calculated
+- Based on answers and statistics, next repetition time should be calculated - done

 **As** a User
 **I want to** receive an article for provided group/tag